xfluffymuffin/astrovirus/README.md

 * Subfolder main/: main alignments currently in use
   * Subfolder tree_aln/: alignments used for tree building in IQ-TREE, ending with 'no_amb'.
 IQ-TREE files (see folder trees/iqtree_output/) were later processed through iTOL for serotype coloring (see folder trees/iTOL_output/)
-    - Subfolder recomb_analysis_aln/: alignments used for recombination event analysis, processed with the gap_check.py script (folder scripts/).
+  * Subfolder recomb_analysis_aln/: alignments used for recombination event analysis, processed with the gap_check.py script (folder scripts/).
 Includes the folder serotypes_aln/: contains serotype-specific alignments obtained in RDP4 (from alignments ORF_1A_1B_2_conc_RNA_no_amb.fas, ORF_1B_2_conc_RNA_no_amb.fas in folder aln/main/recomb_analysis_aln/)
-    - Subfolder pair_dist_aln/: alignments for calculating sequence distances - results are in folder pairwise_distance/
+  * Subfolder pair_dist_aln/: alignments for calculating sequence distances - results are in folder pairwise_distance/
+  * Subfolder regions_no_recomb_aln/: alignments for genome regions without recombination - files obtained by sequentially applying the scripts *convert_coords.py* and *seq_cut.py*.

 *Alignments in subfolders main/recomb_analysis_aln/ and main/pair_dist_aln/ partially overlap - the same files were used for different tasks